kalaksi/docker-airsonic/README.md

 - [Airsonic documentation](https://airsonic.github.io/docs)
 - [ArchWiki documentation about Subsonic](https://wiki.archlinux.org/index.php/Subsonic)

+## DEPRECATION WARNING

+This container version is deprecated!
+Please use version 1.1 instead.
+See Airsonic's release notes for more information about changes between Airsonic 10.1.1 and 10.2.1: https://github.com/airsonic/airsonic/releases

 ## Why use this container?
 **Simply put, this container has been written with simplicity and security in mind.**